GRDeshmukh/Alta-Futuris-Solutions-Assignments/README.md

 From logs we can make out that dropout rate should be higher to learn good features as images have lots of others digits image pixels also in it.
-So it gets confused more often
+So it gets confused more often.

 **Consideration and Note:**